Gunnison River Basin

 • To determine whether populations of pure Flannelmouth and Bluehead suckers can be maintained in drainages where expansion of non-native sucker species is likely to occur in the future.

 Unlike native cutthroat trout or other coldwater species, these native suckers inhabit big rivers and low elevation tributaries, leading to a lack of opportunities for segregation from non-native suckers and hybrids via in-stream barriers.
-Therefore, CPW initiated a study to investigate the effects of mechanical removal of non-native suckers and their hybrids from an important spawning tributary of the Gunnison River.
-Would preventing access to the tributary by unwanted fish result in detectable changes in the proportion of pure native sucker progeny drifting to the Gunnison River from the tributary?
-CPW is conducting a multi-year removal of non-native and clearly hybridized and introgressed suckers from the spawning run using a fish trap to answer this question.
+Therefore, CPW initiated a study to investigate the effects of excluding non-native suckers and their hybrids from an important spawning tributary of the Gunnison River.
+Would preventing access to the tributary by the unwanted fish result in detectable changes in the proportion of pure native sucker progeny drifting to the Gunnison River from the tributary?
+CPW conducted a three-year study of excluding non-native and hybridized suckers from the spawning run using a fish trap to answer this question.
 Unfortunately, in each year of the study, there were periods of time when the exclusion device was compromised, resulting in the entry of unwanted spawners.
 However, we found that the results of genetic tests on larval fishes usually accurately reflected the morphological identity of spawning adults.
 A new study is planned to use a better weir design in a larger stream to exclude greater numbers of White Suckers and hybrids.

 Video: Western Slope Native Suckers Leaving Spawning Grounds

 These Colorado River basin native Bluehead Suckers and Flannelmouth Suckers are leaving a spawning tributary in the Roubideau Creek drainage near Delta, Colorado.
 This video was captured in late May 2016, and PIT tag antenna data indicate that this type of scene was common for about 4 days as the tremendous numbers of fish that ascended the stream to spawn made their exit as the water began to drop and clear up.